evasif/HGOP/README.md

 ### 2.1 Game API is running on

-- **IP address**: See in the output in the project DeploymentAWS on Jenkins where the Game API is running.
-It runs on port 3000.
-IP:3000/status should display The API is running!
+- **IP address**: See the IP address in the output in the project DeploymentAWS on Jenkins.
+The Game API is running on that IP address on port 3000. **IP:3000/status** should display: The API is running!

 ### 2.2 Jenkins URL